fisharebest/webtrees/CONTRIBUTING.md

 ## How to setup a development environment

-In addition to the requirements of a live installation (webserver, database server), you'll need three tools
+You will need three tools, in addition to the requirements of a live installation.

-* git - to fetch the latest development code, create pull requests, etc.
+* `git` - to fetch the latest development code, merge changes, create pull requests, etc.
-* [`composer`](https://getcomposer.org) - to manage PHP dependencies, build releases, run tests, etc.
+* [`composer`](https://getcomposer.org) - to install PHP dependencies, build releases, run tests, etc.
-* [`nodejs` and `npm`](https://nodejs.org/en/download/package-manager) - to manage CSS/JS depencies and create portable/minified `.css` and `.js` files.
+* [`nodejs` and `npm`](https://nodejs.org/en/download/package-manager) - to install CSS/JS depencies and create portable/minified `.css` / `.js` files.

 You do not need to understand the details of `composer` and `npm`.
 You just need to be able to type a few commands at a console.